nadilHesara/BBMS/BBMS_backend/README.md

    ```

 2. **Configure the database**
-   Create a `Config.toml` file in the root directory:
+   Update a `Config.toml` file in the root directory:
    ```toml
    HOST = "localhost"
    PORT = 3306